dsl-logo

 The highest interest savings accounts aren’t all necessarily offered by online banks, although online providers do tend to offer more competitive rates overall.
 In reality, virtually all ‘traditional’ banks will also have an online application process and you may not need to go into a branch at any stage as a savings customer.

-At the time of writing Rabobank offers the highest maximum savings rate of 5.60% p.a. on balances up to $250,000.
-This top rate of interest is only available as an introductory offer for the first four months, after which the standard rate for 4.35% p.a. applies.
+At the time of writing, The Mutual Bank offers the highest maximum savings rate of 6.00% p.a. on balances between $50,000 and $100,000.
+This top rate of interest is only available as an introductory offer until 31 January 2025, after which it will revert to the standard interest rate of 4.50%.
+Lower interest rates apply to the portion of balances up to $50,000 and above $100,000.

-The savings accounts with the highest base interest rate are3 Australian Unity's Freedom Saver account which offers 5.00% p.a. (on balances up to $50k) and Macquarie's Savings Account (on balances up to $250k) .
+The savings accounts with the highest base/ongoing interest rate is Australian Unity's Freedom Saver account which offers 5.10% p.a. (on balances up to $250k) .

 Generally, yes.
 Money in a high interest savings account is guaranteed by the Australian Government’s Financial Claim Scheme, up to a value of $250,000 per person per bank.
 If you have more than $250,000 in savings, you could spread your savings across multiple providers covered by the scheme to ensure you are protected.